The Energy Entrepreneur: A Remedy for Africa’s Energy Deficit

-The continent’s numerous economic alliances, such as Economic Community of West African States (ECOWAS), Southern Africa Development Community (SADC), African Union (AU) and East African Community (EAC), should become practical avenues for strategic rethinking of African energy imperatives and enablers of policies that help entrepreneurs thrive.
+The continent’s numerous economic alliances, such as Economic Community of West African States (ECOWAS), Southern Africa Development Community (SADC), African Union (AU) and East African Community (EAC) should become practical avenues for strategic rethinking of African energy imperatives and enablers of policies that help entrepreneurs thrive.

 Second, cross-border arrangements in term of co-investments and co-creation of solutions around energy-sharing opportunities should be explored.
-For instance, Ethiopia and Egypt can explore opportunities for strategic energy alliances in terms of joint investments, and co-creation of alternative energy resources both in hydroelectricity and geothermal energy along the Atbara and Nile rivers.
+For instance, Ethiopia and Egypt can explore opportunities for strategic energy alliances in terms of joint investments, and co-creation of alternative energy resources both in hydro-electricity and geothermal along the Atbara and Nile rivers.

-DRC and its neighbours could transition from belligerents into economic partners by tapping into the enormous hydroelectricity potential of the DRC.
-Ethiopia and Djibouti co-financed a hydroelectricity project that currently provides significant financial returns for Ethiopia while easing energy demands on Djibouti.
+DRC and its neighbours could transition from belligerents into economic partners by tapping into the enormous hydro-electricity potential of the DRC.
+Ethiopia and Djibouti co-financed a hydro-electricity project that currently provides significant financial returns for Ethiopia while easing energy demands on Djibouti.

 The Role of Pan-African Financial Institutions

-African financial institutions are risk-averse, but they must do more.
+African financial institutions are risk-averse.
+But they must do more.
 The African Development Bank can work in conjunction with financial institutions such as the World Bank to serve as guarantor for entrepreneurs to develop and market new energy technologies or to revamp strategic business models around renewable energy.